abejeyapratap/fly-connectome/README.md

 6. Install Python and Jupyter extensions in VSCode

 ### Updated Dependencies
 The `environment.yml` file may not contain some of the newest dependencies.
-Here are the commands used to download those:
+Here are the commands used to download them (currently, they are optional):
 1. igraph: `conda install -c conda-forge python-igraph`
 2. graph-tool: `conda install -c conda-forge graph-tool`
 3. NNGT: `pip install --user nngt`